FREE Cabin Fever Concert Series

 Feb.
 20: The H.M.
-Johnson Band – Johnson has been a figure in the Hampton Roads music scene for 40 years.
+Johnson Band Rescheduled for March 12 – Johnson has been a figure in the Hampton Roads music scene for 40 years.
 His band covers songs dating back to the 1950s, and covers styles such as R&B, Funk, Pop, Swing, and Soul.
 The band may also throw in a little Reggae and Rock & Roll for good measure!

 Feb.
 27: Something Different Duo – This father-daughter duo adds a jazzy flair to their lounge-style music.
 Ashley Wenner and Brad Sindle started performing together six years ago and have been making people tap their toes, sing, and dance ever since.

 Mar.
 5: Poisoned Dwarf – Five-piece band that focuses on performing traditional Irish music.
 Their instruments include Irish pipes known as Uilleann pipes, Irish flute, whistle, button accordion, fiddle, guitar, banjo, and Bodhran (Irish frame drum).
 Irish Jigs, reels, and polkas are blended together to create medleys of toe-tapping excitement.

 March 12: The HM Johnson Band – Johnson has been a figure in the Hampton Roads music scene for 40 years.
 His band covers songs dating back to the 1950s, and covers styles such as R&B, Funk, Pop, Swing, and Soul.
 The band may also throw in a little Reggae and Rock & Roll for good measure!
 This show was initially scheduled for Feb.
 20. It was postponed to March 12 due to a winter storm warning.